arentil/SimpleCanvas/README.md

 ### Building SimpleCanvas from Scratch

+Before build, make sure that you have installed latest graphic card drivers that supports OpenGL 4.5 or later.
+Building SimpleCanvas in virtualized systems like Linux on VirtualBox or WSL(2) may not work since they not support such OpenGL versions.

 #### Linux

 You will need to have a C++ compiler (supporting C++17), python (for [googletest](https://github.com/google/googletest)s), [Cmake](https://cmake.org/) (supporting v3.16) and ``make`` installed.